 What to bring with you to Agua Azul

 A wide-brimmed sun hat such as this one will keep harmful UV rays off your head, keeping you cool and reducing any chances of getting sunstroke.
-You’ll want sunglasses, too, not only to look cool, but protect your eyes on a sunny day.
+You’ll want sunglasses, too, not only to look cool but to protect your eyes on a sunny day.
 And don’t forget sunscreen to protect from the sun.

 Mosquito repellent is a must.
-Bring it along with you in your bag and don’t forget to reapply after you’ve been swimming – no one likes being bitten by mosquitoes.
+Bring it along with you in your bag, and don’t forget to reapply after you’ve been swimming – no one likes being bitten by mosquitoes.